nattergabriel/mcq-pipeline/README.md

 #### 3.1.
 Extract content from PDFs

-This command processes all PDF files located in the `input_pdfs_dir` defined in your config.
-It extracts the content and saves it in the `extracted_content_dir`.
+This command processes all PDF files found in the `input_pdfs_dir`.
+It extracts the content from each file and saves it as a structured JSON file in the `extracted_content_dir`.

 ```bash
 python main.py extract